tinythings/sysinspect/examples/demos/menotify/README.md

 - `githubissues` polls issues on a public GitHub repository and emits one event per newly opened issue.
 The first poll only seeds the local cursor and emits nothing.
-- `pkgnotify` polls PackageKit history and emits one event per newly seen package install or removal for the configured package list.
+- `pkgnotify` polls the installed-package snapshot through PackageKit and emits one event when a watched package is added or removed.

 What this demo contains
 -----------------------